 “We are aware our economy is facing major challenges … The future was rosy on December 31 2007, but suddenly everyone is buying candles and researching property in Perth,” Shilowa said at the Gauteng provincial legislature in Johannesburg.

-I think 2008 will be a tough year, but I also see it as a great opportunity to seize the day while everyone else is whingeing and get a front seat on the inevitable boom that we’ll experience in 2009, 2010 and beyond.”
+“Don’t panic … I think 2008 will be a tough year, but I also see it as a great opportunity to seize the day while everyone else is whingeing and get a front seat on the inevitable boom that we’ll experience in 2009, 2010 and beyond.”

 Referring to Eskom’s energy shortages being experienced countrywide, he said individuals, families, organisations, communities, the government and business should all respond to the national call to save electricity.
+“Together with municipalities and Eskom, and in line with the national electricity emergency plan, we have agreed on a range of measures to manage the crisis in the short, medium and long term.”

 The first and most important step is to reduce consumption of electricity by at least 10%.
 All provincial government offices that have not already done so will change to energy-efficient globes and switch off lights and appliances at night and when not in use.